-- Actuarial science majors will take FINA 461 Advanced Finance to meet this requirement. - Grade of C or better in this course is a requirement for a number of finance courses that follow.
+- Actuarial science majors will take FINA 461 Advanced Finance to meet this requirement. - Raikes students will take RAIK 381H Honors: Fundamentals of Finance to meet this requirement.

+Grade of C or better in this course is a requirement for a number of finance courses that follow.